 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

-How to make easy and elegant Christmas paper ornaments for your Christmas tree or as a pretty Christmas garland.
-Mix and match decorative papers with your holiday decor!
+How to make easy paper Christmas ornaments for your Christmas tree or to use as a pretty Christmas garland.
+Mix decorative papers to match with your holiday decor!

-This week, our design team is playing with Waffle Flower products, and many of us chose this fun set of stamps that can make multiple plaid patterns:
+This fun set of stamps can make multiple plaid patterns:

 Each line (that you see above) is an individual stamp, so you can mix and match to create exactly what you need for your projects.